Joseph Mede

 Joseph Mede (1586 in Berden – 1639) was an English scholar with a wide range of interests.
-He was educated at Christ's College, Cambridge, where he became a Fellow from 1613.
+He was educated at Christ's College, Cambridge, where he became a Fellow in 1613.
 He is now remembered as a biblical scholar.
 He was also a naturalist and Egyptologist.
 He was a Hebraist, and became Lecturer of Greek.

 Early life

 In the will of Thomas Meade of Berden, 1595 there is a bequest "Item I give and bequeath to Joseph my son sixty pounds of good and lawful money to be paid to him at his full age of one and twenty years."

 According to Jeffrey K. Jue, in Heaven Upon Earth, “Little is known of Mede’s childhood, other than the fact that at ten years of age both he and his father fell ill from smallpox.
 His father never recovered and his mother remarried a certain Mr. Gower from Nasing.
 Mede had two sisters, Rebecca and Sister Casse.”
 That Joseph had a sister Rebecca is confirmed in his father’s will: “Item I give and bequeath to my two daughters that is to say Anna Meade and Rebecca Meade to every of [them] xxvii li vi s viii d of lawful money to be paid to them and every of them as they come to their several ages of xviii.”

 According to Venn's Alumni Cantabrigienses, Thomas Meade, who had also been at Christ's College Cambridge, matriculating 1564, was "doubtless son of Edward Meade of Berden, Essex".

 In 1603, while a student at Christ's College, Cambridge, Mede came across an open copy of Sextus Empiricus' Outlines of Pyrrhonism on another student's desk.
 Upon reading the book, he underwent a skeptical crisis.
 In search of some foundation for truth, he turned to studies of texts about the Millennium in the Bible.